Common Questions About Coaching

 -

-Everyone begins with a One-Month Coaching Commitment consisting of four weekly sessions.
-This introductory month allows us to establish rhythm, clarify your goal, and determine whether ongoing coaching is a strong fit.
+Every new client begins with a trial month of four weekly sessions.
+This is enough time to establish a rhythm, clarify your goal, and determine whether ongoing coaching is a strong fit.

-Coaching continues month-to-month for as long as it remains useful.
+Coaching continues in four-session increments for as long as it remains useful.
 Some clients work through a specific challenge and conclude after a few months.
-Others choose to stay longer as they build new habits, navigate ongoing responsibilities, or refine larger life decisions.
+Others stay longer as they build new habits, navigate ongoing responsibilities, or work through larger life decisions.

 Consistency matters.
 Meeting regularly, weekly or biweekly, helps maintain momentum and supports steady follow-through.
 Spacing sessions too far apart tends to dilute insight and weaken traction, so the structure is intentional.